DOTbot

 Funding

-Sam Martin Educational Pilot Award
+Sam Martin Educational Pilot Award, Penn Medicine

 Opportunity

+More than 38 million U.S. adults have diabetes.
 Care teams use A1c tests that measure average blood sugar levels over time to diagnose prediabetes and diabetes and help patients properly manage diabetes to avoid complications.

 Intervention

-A team of clinicians at Penn Medicine is leveraging Way to Health to test the efficacy of Diabetes Outreach by Text bot (DOTBot), a bi-directional texting program designed to engage patients with uncontrolled diabetes to adhere to A1c testing standards.
+A team of clinicians at Penn Medicine is leveraging Way to Health to test the efficacy of Diabetes Outreach by Text bot (DOTbot), a bi-directional texting program designed to engage patients with uncontrolled diabetes to adhere to A1c testing standards.

 Impact